What is Data Privacy?

 Data privacy is about making sure that the information about you stays safe and is only used in ways that you are okay with.
 Just like how you would keep your puzzle pieces in a safe place, companies and websites have to keep your information safe so that it doesn't get into the wrong hands.

-Common examples of Data Privacy
+History of the Term Data Privacy

 User Data Privacy: This refers to the protection of personal information such as name, address, phone number, and email address.
 In this case, companies are responsible for ensuring that the data they collect from their users is kept confidential and secure.
 They must also obtain permission from the user before collecting and storing their data.
 Examples of data privacy practices in this category include the use of encryption, firewalls, and secure servers.